wellyshen/react-cool-form/docs/api-reference/use-form.md

 title: useForm
 ---

 This is a custom React [hook](https://reactjs.org/docs/hooks-custom.html#using-a-custom-hook) that helps you with building forms.
-It takes a `config` arguments and returns useful methods as follows.
+It takes `config` arguments and returns useful methods as follows.

 ```js
 const returnValues = useForm(config);